ganguli-lab/RetinalResources/README.md

 -- PlotPerformance.ipynb is used to show the performance (on the CIFAR 10 test set, after training) of different model architecture parameter settings (fig. 1D).

 -- VisualizeRFs.py implements the code that computes and produces visualizations of the receptive fields of trained convolutional channels.
 Visualizations are saved in the saved_visualizations directory with file names that indicate the model parameter settings and trial number.
-Numpy matrices representing the receptive fields are saved in the saved_filters directory, and relevant model weight matrices (i.e. the "V1" layer weights) are saved in the saved_weights directory.
+Numpy matrices representing the receptive fields are saved in the saved_filters directory, and relevant model weight matrices (i.e. the "V1" layer weights) are saved in the saved_weights directory (e.g. fig. 2).

 -- VisualizeRFsRandomInits.py is similar to VisualizeRFs.py, but computes the first-order approximations of convolutional channel receptive fields using gradient ascent starting from multiple (ten) different random initializations rather than from a blank stimulus.
-These are used for the simple vs. complex cell analysis described in the paper.
+These are used for the simple vs. complex cell analysis described in the paper (fig. 5).

 -- ProcessAllRFs.py calls VisualizeRFs.py and VisualizeRFsRandomInits.py for trained models with specified parameters and trial numbers.

--- CalculateLinearityAndLinearSeparability.ipynb computes the linearity of layer responses and the linear separability of object classes in layer activation space for all models and layers
+-- CalculateLinearityAndLinearSeparability.ipynb computes the linearity of layer responses and the linear separability of object classes in layer activation space for all models and layers (fig. 3 A,D,F).

--- Quantify_Orientedness.ipynb quantifies and visualizes (in polar plots) the orientedness / isotropy of the relevant model receptive fields, as well as of model weight matrices.
+-- Quantify_Orientedness.ipynb quantifies and visualizes (in polar plots) the orientedness / isotropy of the relevant model receptive fields, as well as of model weight matrices (fig. 4).

--- Quantify_Complexity.ipynb quantifies the extent to which first-order approximations of model receptive fields vary according to the random initialization used in the gradient ascent approximation.
+-- Quantify_Complexity.ipynb quantifies the extent to which first-order approximations of model receptive fields vary according to the random initialization used in the gradient ascent approximation (fig. 5).